 Patil Sarika Jayant and Nirmale Dnyaneshwar Mahadev *

 YSPM's Yashoda Technical Campus, Wadhe - 415015, Maharashtra, India.

-ABSTRACT: Lantana camara is reported to be used in traditional medicine system for the treatment of itches, cuts, ulcers, swellings, bilious fever, cataract and rheumatism.
-Different part of plants are used in the treatment of cold , headache, chicken pox, eye injuries, The present study is an effort to give detail information regarding macroscopy, microscopy, physical constant, phytochemical screening, traditional uses of leaves of Lanata camara.
-This study helps in identification of this particular plant species.
+ABSTRACT: Lantana camara is reported to be used in the traditional medicine system for the treatment of itches, cuts, ulcers, swellings, bilious fever, cataract and rheumatism.
+A different part of plants are used in the treatment of cold, headache, chicken pox, eye injuries; The present study is an effort to give detail information regarding macroscopy, microscopy, physical constant, phytochemical screening, traditional uses of leaves of Lanata camara.
+This study helps in the identification of this particular plant species.
 It provides guidelines for identification of plant species to the budding researchers.
-Further study on plant is need to be carried out.
+Further study on the plant needs to be carried out.

-Lanata camara L. (Verbenaceae), Macroscopy, Microscopy, Phytochemical screening etc.
+Lantana camara L. (Verbenaceae), Macroscopy, Micro-scopy, Phytochemical screening etc.

 INTRODUCTION: Aims and Objectives:

-- Phytochemical screening of leaves extract of Lanata camara
+- Phytochemical screening of leaves extracts of Lanata camara

 - Isolation of different moieties by using TLC.